bkushigian/bkushigian.github.io/index.md

 aided reasoning to prove mutant equivalence in JVM bytecode.

 # Bio
-I'm a first year PhD in University of Washington's CSE department working with [René Just][rjust-site].
+I'm a second year PhD in University of Washington's CSE department working with [René Just][rjust-site].
 I have a BS in Math and Computer Science, and a MS in Computer Science from University Massachusetts, Amherst.